Tour groups can get out and commune with nature at Montreal Botanical Garden, an oasis of horticultural splendor among the big city

 Another visitor magnet on Mount Royal is St. Joseph’s Oratory, a huge Catholic church with a green octagonal copper dome.
 After admiring the architecture and exhibits in the world’s largest shrine dedicated to St. Joseph, take a walk through the Gardens of the Way of the Cross.

-One way to experience Mount Royal is the “Downhill All the Way” bike tour offered by Fitz & Follwell (fitzandfollwell.co).
-Designed for minimum pedaling and maximum enjoyment for groups as large as 13, the tour takes a wide, gradual path down the mountain to the cool Plateau Mont-Royal neighborhood in its shadow, traveling on bike paths, little alleyways and into several parks.
+One way to experience Mount Royal is on a bike tour offered by Fitz Montreal (fitzmontreal.com).
+Designed for minimum pedaling and maximum enjoyment for groups, the tour takes a wide, gradual path down the mountain to the cool Plateau Mont-Royal neighborhood in its shadow, traveling on bike paths, little alleyways and into several parks.
 La Fontaine Park, like Montreal, has a split personality, with half laid out in the formal French manner, the other in a more casual English style.

 As with sightseeing in any big city, sometimes it’s wise to stop and smell the roses.
 The green acres of Montreal offer lots of escape hatches.